 Not everyone is an Excel wizard or has used every software on the market.
 There is a job out there for everyone at every level.
-Be honest with yourself and your recruiter about what you can and cannot do or what you have and have not done.
-Eventually, you will be asked to showcase your skills, and if you have misrepresented your abilities to land a job, you will end up at square one.
+Be honest with yourself and your recruiter about what you can and cannot do, or what you have and have not done.
+Eventually, you will be asked to showcase your skills.
+If you have misrepresented your abilities to land a job, you will end up at square one.
 Don’t waste your time trying to convince your recruiter you have used a software or done a job function if you have not.
 Misrepresenting your past experiences to try to become a more “desirable” candidate is just prolonging the process of finding a job that is the right fit for you.
 Avoid attempting to mold yourself into the candidate that is right for the job.
-Instead, find the job that is already perfect for you!
+Instead, find a job that is already perfect for you!

 5. Your salary requirements

 It is a common misconception that recruiters are trying to lowball candidates to make more money.
 The truth is, most of the time, the more money you make, the more money we make.
 My goal is to get you the highest rate possible.
 The fact is, what you were last earning does not always dictate what you will make in your next role.
 If you feel you are currently underpaid, there is a chance you are, so when talking about your salary expectations, be honest.
-I want to get you the highest rate possible, but I also don’t want to overlook you for your dream job because it is paying $5,000 lower than your “minimum.”
+As I said, I want to get you the highest rate possible.
+However, I don’t want to overlook you for your dream job because it is paying $5,000 lower than your “minimum.”

-Looking for a new job is not an easy task and no one understands that more than a recruiter.
-We are here to partner with you to assist you in your job search and any good relationship is built on trust.
-Be selective about the recruiters and agencies you work with, and once you find him or her, lay it all out there.
+While it may be tempting, avoid telling these popular lies at all costs.
+Looking for a new job is not an easy task, and no one understands that more than a recruiter.
+We are here to partner with you to assist you in your job search.
+Just like any other good relationship, this is built on trust.
+Be selective about the recruiters and agencies you work with.
+Then, once you find him or her, lay it all out there.
 The more we know the easier it is to find you a job.